5. Test and go live

 3. Select > CDN > Properties.

-5. In the Version History tab, click Version 1 to access it for testing.
+5. On your property's Version History tab, click Version 1 to access it for testing.

-6. Scroll down to Property Hostnames and note your Edge Hostname.
-You'll need this later.
+6. Scroll down to Property Hostnames, and note your Edge Hostname using the format YOUR_DOMAIN.edgekey.net.
+You will need this value when targeting edge servers during testing.

-1. Click Activate v1 on Staging.
-The Activation window opens.
+8. Click Activate v1 on Staging to open the Activation window.
 Set these options:

 • Fast Activation.
 To speed up activation, ensure this is set to On.

 • Notes.
-You can include a description of this version's activation.
+You can optionally include a description for this version's activation.

 • Notify via email.
 This defaults to the email address set for your primary admin user.
-Separate multiple addresses with a comma (",").
+Separate multiple addresses with a comma (",") if you'd like to send notifications to additional emails.

 • Monitor the Activate tab to track progress.

-• Click Activation Details.
+• View your property version.
 This lets you review settings and information regarding the property.

 • Wait for the confirmation email.
-Any email set in Notify via email will get an email when the activation is complete.
+Any email provided in Notify via email gets an email when the activation is complete.

 2. Point to edge servers